dagraham/etm-dgraham/README.md

         ────────────────────────────────────────────────────────────
         * lunch @s 1p fri_ @z US/Pacific

-Note that `local datetime` is now prepended to the result which is still displayed in the local timezone, since that is the location of your computer, but the time has changed to `4:00pm EST` which, of course, is the same time as `1:00pm PST`. *etm* **always** displays times in the local time zone.
+Note that `local datetime` is now prepended to the result which is still displayed in the local timezone, since that is the location of your computer, but the time has changed to `4:00pm EST` which, of course, is the same time as `1:00pm PST`. *etm* **always** displays times in the current local time zone.
+When you save this item, the time will be converted to universal time and the `@z US/Pacific` will be deleted - once the time has been converted, the original timezone is no longer relevant.

 What if you had entered the 'fri' first?